karlyndiary/DA-Cheatsheet/Tableau/[13] Parameters.md

 - Parameters are variables that allow users to replace a fixed constant value
-- Parameters can be used in calculations, filters, text, bins, reference lines and more.
+- Parameters can be used in calculations, filters, text, bins, reference lines, etc.
 - Use Case
   - Dynamic Calculations
     ```